 - Diploma in Equine Guided Learning

-I am passionate about the work I do and, consequently, I am fully committed to my continued professional development in this field.
-I regularly undertake training courses to extend my knowledge and skill set and to keep my counselling practice credible, relevant and informed.
+I am passionate about the work I do and the emotional safety of my clients remains my priority.
+As such, I am fully committed to maintaining my Continued Professional Development in this field.
+I regularly undertake training in order to keep my counselling practice safe, credible, relevant and informed.

 - Coaching Youth at Risk

 I am currently undertaking a MSc in EMDR and Trauma Therapy.
 Although I am fully trained in EMDR therapy, the MSc course is giving me the opportunity to explore the treatment and effects of trauma in much greater detail.

 In addition to my current private counselling practice, I have a wide range of relevant experience working with children, young people and adults in a variety of therapeutic, supportive and educational settings.
 I worked as a counsellor for CASY (Counselling And Support for Young persons) in school and centre settings for several years and was also a counsellor for Trust House for over 2 years, working with survivors of rape and sexual abuse.

 I am currently an associate counsellor for Womens's Aid, BUPA, and several other Employment Assistance Programmes, and also a counsellor for 2 Wish Upon a Star, a charity to help families that have experienced the unexpected loss of a child or young person.